brianhouse/art_and_code/units/3_indeterminacy/code.md

 print(random(0, 100))
 ```

 Notice how we've put `random()` _inside_ `print()`.
-It can be tricky to keep track of all the parentheses, but this is a very useful thing to be able to do. `random()` will first do its job and come up with a random number between 0 and 100, and then this number will be what `print()` prints out.
-And every time the sketch is run, this number will be different:
+It can be tricky to keep track of all the parentheses, but this is a very useful thing to be able to do. `random()` will first do its job and come up with a random number between 0 and 100 and return it.
+And then this number will be what `print()` prints out.
+Every time the sketch is run, this number will be different:

 <p align="center">
   <img src="code/canvas_1_.png" width=700 /><br />